 There’s nothing more comforting than a steaming bowl of soup—am I right?
 This recipe is a special one because it is Indian inspired and uses a special ingredient: yellow split peas (also known as pigeon peas or toor dal).
 This flavorful soup is also loaded with health-promoting ingredients like carrots, ginger, turmeric, and garlic.
 Whether it’s flu season, or just one of those times when you’ve been running yourself too thin, this heavenly soup will hit all the right spots.

-Veggie-loaded with a creamy texture and some crunchy toppings, I find it to be the absolute perfect ending after a busy, stressful day.
-A moment to unwind and enjoy, slow down and disconnect.
+With a thick and creamy texture, I find it to be the absolute perfect ending after a busy, stressful day.
+Serve it with toasted bread smeared with some vegan butter and treat yourself to a moment to unwind and enjoy, slow down and disconnect.
 Pretty perfect, don’t you think?

 Spicy Carrot Soup with Turmeric

 Dals the way we eat them in India would really be considered soups in the West.
 This spicy carrot soup is ready in a jiffy and is made with my all-time favorite dal.
 Split pigeon peas are great for quick meals because they don’t need soaking or any other pre-prep.
 Soup made with this dal is creamy and tangy and is a fast, yummy meal.

 - 1 onion chopped